greghuang8/Geovis/README.md

 Initial Commit: Nov 17th, 2019
 Last update:    Nov 19th, 2019

 This module is divided into two main focuses.
 The first focus is a demonstration of mapdeck's capabilities, including drawing arcs, lines, text, and others; as well as the package's customizability.
-The second focus will be an application on a large real-life dataset to show how this package may be applied to open access data.
+The second focus is an application on a large real-life dataset to show how this package may be applied using open access data, including using Shiny as an interactive interface.

 The first focus will be demonstrated via the longest_flights.R code.
 The second focus will be demonstrated via the yyz_fra.R code.